Tax Guide for Veteran's Tax Topic

 The itinerant veteran vendor program was authorized by legislation from April 1, 2010, through December 31, 2021.
-If you were a qualified itinerant veteran vendor, you are the consumer of items owned and sold, except alcoholic beverages or items sold for more than $100, and you are not required to hold a seller's permit.
-Instead, you must pay sales or use tax on your purchases of all taxable items that you intend to sell.
+If you were a qualified itinerant veteran vendor during this period, you were the consumer of items owned and sold, except alcoholic beverages or items sold for more than $100, and you were not required to hold a seller's permit.
+Instead, you were required to pay sales or use tax on your purchases of all taxable items that you intended to sell.

 - The person has no permanent place of business in this state, and

 Examples of goods and services commonly sold by qualified itinerant veteran vendors include:

-Groceries, firewood, Christmas trees, fireworks, automotive tools, interior design services, home repair services, landscaping, computer repair, mobile windshield repairs, vitamins, cosmetics, clothing, curtains, appliances, electronic goods, furniture, rugs, computer accessories, kitchenware, jewelry, books, flowers, magazines, art, and souvenirs.
+groceries, firewood, Christmas trees, fireworks, automotive tools, vitamins, cosmetics, clothing, curtains, appliances, electronic goods, furniture, rugs, computer accessories, kitchenware, jewelry, books, flowers, magazines, art, souvenirs, interior design services, home repair services, landscaping, computer repair, and mobile windshield repairs.

 Nonprofit Veterans' Organization